Roblox–Schlep controversy: Background

-Schlep, real name Michael (born 2002 or 2003), is a Texas-based YouTuber primarily known for Roblox-related content.
+Schlep, whose real name is Michael (born August 3, 2003), is a Texas-based YouTuber primarily known for Roblox-related content.
 He gained attention for organizing sting operations against sexual predators using Roblox to target minors, resulting in six arrests that were documented in videos on his channel.
 Schlep stated that he began playing Roblox at the age of twelve, where he was subjected to sexual grooming on the platform by a developer, further claiming that a report filed by his mother did not result in administrative action.
 He has attributed this experience, along with a subsequent suicide attempt, as motivation for his later efforts.

-Before his hobby of catching predators, Schlep's old videos criticized Roblox and highlighted inappropriate games on the platform.
+Prior to his investigations of suspected predators, Schlep's older videos criticized Roblox and highlighted inappropriate games on the platform.
 He also had a YouTube account titled Maliboomer, where he made videos on the sandbox theme park simulator Theme Park Tycoon 2.
-After regularly getting complaints from his fans about sexual predators on Roblox, Schlep began investigating the platform, leading him to working with YouTuber JiDion.
+After regularly getting complaints from his fans about sexual predators on Roblox, Schlep began investigating the platform, leading him to collaborate with YouTuber JiDion.
 Schlep identified himself as a "predator hunter".
 With his team, he created decoy accounts on Roblox that claimed to be minors to lure sexual predators, who engaged in explicit messaging with the decoys before agreeing to meet in person.
-The team let predators send unprompted incriminating messages to the decoys before showing it to police as evidence.
+The team let predators send unprompted incriminating messages to the decoys before showing the message to police as evidence.
 Of the six arrests, one did not result in charges.
-In one sting operation, a 21-year-old man was arrested after arranging an in-person meeting with a decoy he met on Roblox and communicated with for 2 months.
-He also openly criticized the platform on Twitter for their failure to ban dangerous users from the platform.
+In one sting operation, a 21-year-old man was arrested after arranging an in-person meeting with a decoy he met on Roblox and communicated with for two months.
+Schlep has also openly criticized the platform on X for its failure to ban dangerous users from the platform.

 Schlep's activities included coordination with local police and collaboration with groups such as "EDP Watch", founded by JiDion, and "Predator Poachers", led by Alex Rosen.
 Schlep claimed to have worked with Arkansas Police and NCMEC, although the police have never made any announcements about his operations.
-In an interview with Rolling Stone, Schlep said that he always wanted to collaborate with Roblox to solve the problem of child safety, but because of the platform's faulty moderation and report system, he stopped trusting them and decided to take matters into his own hands.
+In an interview with Rolling Stone, Schlep said that he always wanted to collaborate with Roblox to solve the problem of child safety, but because of what he described as the platform's faulty moderation and report system, he stopped trusting them and decided to take matters into his own hands.